At-Risk Animals

 View more..

-Kitty Pancake is on the at-risk list due to behavior.
-She is not thriving in the care center and continues to display distance-increasing behavior when approached for interactions.
-She has not warmed up despite staff using treats to build a positive association.
-Due to his stress levels, it is in her best interest to move out of the kennel environment and into a stable home as quickly as possible.
-She would do best in a home with adopters who are willing to give her plenty of time and space to adjust, and who have experience with helping a fearful cat adjust to strangers.
-Medically Kitty Pancake has mild gingivitis.
+Logan is on the at-risk list due to behavior.
+He is not thriving in the care center and continues to display distance-increasing behavior when approached for interactions.
+His owner describes him as a bold and independent cat who loves to play.
+He has not warmed up despite staff using treats to build a positive association.
+Due to his stress levels, it is in his best interest to move out of the kennel environment and into a stable home as quickly as possible.
+He would do best in a home with adopters who are willing to give him plenty of time and space to adjust, and who have experience with helping a fearful cat adjust to strangers.
+Medically Logan is healthy.

 View more..